 Let’s be real for a second: there’s nothing quite as satisfying as the perfect messy bun.
-But, how to do a messy bun seems somewhat counter-intuitive, right?
+But learning how to do a messy bun seems somewhat counter-intuitive, right?
 Like any hairstyle trend, even the ‘so-called’ messy looks can take some time to master.
-There are tons of variations on the messy bun that you’ll want to make sure are suited for your face type, hair texture, the occasion, the workplace the weather, and of course, your personality.
+With ample time at home these days, we are all about easy and casual styles.
+Keep reading to learn how to create the ultimate messy bun and for some inspiration:

 Tutorial: How to Create a Messy Bun